wmartinmimi/md.html/README.md

 Extra features on md.html:

 - Dynamic title based on 1st `h1` heading
+- Custom save function to save as markdown or styled html for offline viewing
 - Correct 404 error by displaying the 404.html
 - No need for modified internal links, `relative/path.md` and `/absolute/path.md` works.
 - Latex equations